harshitsilly/tracing-apps/README.md

 ## Meta

-As the list above becomes more complete, this page will likely become a table with links to the more in-depth system overviews.
-We're pondering how to aggregate and present community concerns and discussion about the individual projects.
+We're pondering the clearest way to present the above information, and how to aggregate and present community concerns and discussion about the individual projects.

 ## I want to contribute to covid-apps-tracker